 Townsville City Council commissioned AGB Events, the creators of Sydney’s Vivid Lightwalk, to create and produce this new and exciting experience titled HALO to Townsville.
 HALO illuminated the city through a series of light art installations and lighting treatments in Queens Gardens and Castle Hill over 17 fantastic nights.

-In 2019, AFCM featured internationally acclaimed classical musicians, masterclasses, and signature events across multiple venues throughout Townsville including on the beach settings of Orpheus and Magnetic Islands.
-The Queens Gardens Concert was a huge success, with over 5000 attendees enjoying a variety of entertainment, not all of it chamber music.
+In 2019, AFCM featured internationally acclaimed classical musicians, masterclasses, and signature events across multiple venues throughout Townsville including on the beach settings of Orpheus Island and Magnetic Island.
+The Queens Gardens Concert was a huge success, with over 5,000 attendees enjoying a variety of entertainment.

 LEGACY: REFLECTIONS ON MABO